Install AppExchange Packages

 - Click your avatar to open your Trailblazer.me account menu, then click Settings.

-- In the Salesforce Accounts section, click Connect.
+- Under the Salesforce Accounts header in the Connected Accounts section, click Connect.

 - If you see the Choose a Username page, click Log In with a Different Username.
 If you see a login page, skip to the next step.